iepebouw/Data1/pages/Assignment-2.md

 Add table from grachtenmonitor 2022 page 19

 Question 2: Are there peak times for the canals?
 The canals in the canalbelt are the most intensively used canals, but this also varies during the day.
-In the figure (add figure grachtenmonitor 2022 page 13), can be seen
+In the figure (add figure grachtenmonitor 2022 page 13) can be seen that from 8AM there is a sharp increase in boats on the canals.
+At 4 PM passenger shipping peaks, and between 6PM and 7PM there is a peak of leisure boats.
+From this we can conclude that an event in the afternoon has a bigger impact on shipping than am event held earlier that day.

+Question 3: